Regression Testing Definition: The Ultimate Guide

 Regression testing is essentially a quality assurance check for your software.
 Think of it like double-checking your work after making edits to a document.
 You want to ensure that the parts that used to work still function correctly after you've added new content, fixed typos, or made other changes.
 Similarly, with software, regression testing involves running tests to verify that existing functionality remains intact after updates, bug fixes, or new feature implementations.
 It's crucial for maintaining software stability and preventing unexpected issues.
 This helps development teams catch and address problems early on, before they impact users.

-Types of Regression Tests
+What Are the Different Types of Regression Tests?

 Different types of regression tests exist, depending on the scope and nature of the software changes.
 These include: